ForestOnTheLand/LatticeQuantizer/README.md

 ```bash
 python run.py --dimensions 18 19 20
 ```
-This will take **3 days or more** as we increase running timesteps to get it converge.
+This will take **3 days or more** as we increase number of steps to get it converge.
 And it's normal if it doesn't converge to our results because we ran several times to find a best result in high dimensions.